 Tenured, tenure-track, or similar (e.g. School of Education full-time faculty) assistant and associate professors, BSPH scientists, and SOM instructors with an established record of externally funded research programs are eligible to apply.
 The focus is on faculty whose work involves bench and related sciences or human subjects research; however, faculty from all disciplines in need of temporary bridge funds are eligible to apply.

 Applicants can request bridge grants up to $50,000 over one year (up to $25,000 from the university and $25,000 from the matching partner).
 The award amount will be commensurate with maintaining research programs at an “essential” level and will be based on a review of the funding history and potential for future funding.
 A single, non-recurring grant is anticipated.
 Funds are to be within one year of the award date.
 Please note that this award is for one year with the possibility of a one year no-cost extension.

-Bridge funds can be used to cover the salary of the PI, lab and/or research personnel (including fringe), and materials and supplies, and travel.
+Bridge funds can be used to cover the salary of lab and/or research personnel (including fringe), and materials and supplies, and travel.
 PI salary can be included in the budget in all schools except the Whiting School.
 Any requests for sabbatical or course coverage support must be approved first by the department/school.

-Upon selection, applicants must attain written confirmation of matching funds from their department chair/head/director, a center/institute director, or their dean.
+Upon selection, applicants must obtain written confirmation of matching funds from their department chair/head/director, a center/institute director, or their dean.
 The school’s vice dean for research, or equivalent, will help facilitate these matching requests.

 The Office of the Vice Provost for Research will partner with the divisional research leaders (vice deans for research, or equivalent) to determine the final selection of grantees.